joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

     access_token_secret=<access_token_secret>
 )
 ```
-When you invoke the class for a valid operation the return is usally a Tweepy model class.
+When you invoke the class for a valid operation the return is usually a Tweepy model class.
 This class is where things get interesting.
 The class stores a lot of data you want, but accessing it isn't always intuitive (alternatively I'm dumb).

 Using the following example we invoke the client class with `.get_users_mentions` providing the mandatory user ID (using the user ID for JoeOnisickBot 1554986957532438535).
 We also provide the optional expansion `author_id` which helps with tying things together.
 More on this later.
 Note: For the purpose of this example I've included a since_id telling the Twitter API to return tweets 'since' meaning newer than that ID.
 This gets me one response in this example.